Followers

 A Bitter Nation

-The Iroquois who remained turned bitter toward Molly and her British masters.
-Molly left the home the British had built for her on Carleton Island as it was now on the American side of the border.
-The Clan Mother moved to a village called Cataraqui and, with other Loyalists, established what became Kingston, Ontario.
+The Iroquois who stayed behind became bitter toward Molly and her British masters.
+Molly left the home the British built for her on Carleton Island, as it was now on the American side of the border.
+The Clan Mother moved to a village called Cataraqui and, with other Loyalists, founded what later became Kingston, Ontario.

 A Grateful Crown

-The grateful British did award her land and a pension sizeable enough to spurn overtures by the Americans to return to New York.
-They recognized the need for her leadership.
-But she was contemptuous of the people who had ravaged the Iroquois lands over eight years of bloody warfare.
+The grateful British awarded her land and a pension large enough to turn down the Americans' offers to return to New York.
+They recognized her leadership's importance.
+But she was dismissive of the people who had destroyed the Iroquois lands during eight years of bloody warfare.

 Founding Canadian

-Molly Brant's family became prominent in Upper Canada.
-Five of six daughters married Canadian men.
-George, her surviving son, obtained a position in the Indian department.
+Molly Brant's family became well-known in Upper Canada.
+Five of her six daughters married Canadian men.
+George, her surviving son, got a position in the Indian department.
 Her older son died fighting for the British.

 At age sixty, the Clan Mother died in Brantford, Ontario, in 1796.
-Her precise burial site is not known, but many believe the good life-long Anglican lies somewhere under St. Paul's Church in today's Kingston, Ontario, Canada.
-Her legacy is one of a remarkable woman who cared for her family, clan, tribe, and nation in peace and war.
+Her exact burial site is unknown, but many believe the good, lifelong Anglican rests somewhere beneath St. Paul's Church in today's Kingston, Ontario, Canada.
+Her legacy is that of a remarkable woman who cared for her family, clan, tribe, and nation in both peace and war.

 St. Paul's Church and Burial Ground